Oscar Wambrauw

-Oscar Oswald Oktovianus Wambrauw (born 8 October 1968) is an Indonesian academician who is serving as the Rector of the Cenderawasih University since 21 November 2022.
+Oscar Oswald Oktovianus Wambrauw (born 8 October 1968) is an Indonesian academic who is serving as the Rector of the Cenderawasih University since 21 November 2022.

 Life and career

 Wambrauw was born on 8 October 1968 in Biak.
 After graduating from high school, he continued his study at the Faculty of Economics of the Cenderawasih University.
 He graduated from the university with a bachelor's degree in economics in 1994.
 From there, he went abroad and studied agriculture at the University of Göttingen and obtained a master's degree in agriculture in 1999.

-Wambrauw joined the Cenderawasih University shortly after his graduation from the University of Gottingen, where he taught management sciences.
+Wambrauw joined the Cenderawasih University shortly after his graduation from the University of Göttingen, where he taught management sciences.
 He continued studying management at the Brawijaya University and obtained a doctorate in management from the university in 2013.
 He received a promotion to the rank of chief lector shortly after.
 Around November 2016, Wambrauw was noted to have served as the First Vice Dean of the Faculty of Economics of the Cenderawasih University.

 Around 2019, Wambrauw was entrusted by the Rector of the Cenderawasih University to head the university's higher education database (PDPT, Pangkalan Data Pendidikan Tinggi).
 He was further promoted as the First Vice Rector of the Cenderawasih University on 1 December 2021.
-About a year later, on 22 November 2022, Wambrauw was appointed as the Rector of the Cenderawasih University, replacing Apolo Safanpo who became the acting governor of South Papua.
+About a year later, on 22 November 2022, Wambrauw was appointed as the Rector of the Cenderawasih University.
+The previous rector, Apolo Safanpo, had been appointed as the acting governor of South Papua several months prior to the end of his term.

+After Safanpo's remaining term ended, an internal voting by the university senate to elect a new rector was held on 7 September 2023.
+Wambrauw won the voting with a vote from the representative from the Ministry of Education, Culture, Research, and Higher education (worth twenty regular votes) and a majority of 24 votes from 37 senate members.
+He was installed on 25 September for a four-year term.